 Hiring an EOR

 Creating a legal entity can be costly and time-consuming, so many companies use an Employer of Record (EOR) instead.
 An EOR in Ghana provides businesses with a practical solution for hiring and employing workers.
-By partnering with an EOR, companies can outsource the responsibility of ensuring compliance with local employment laws and managing various HR functions such as onboarding, payroll, and benefits.
+By partnering with an EOR, companies can outsource the responsibility of ensuring compliance with local employment laws and managing various HR functions such as onboarding, wage processing, and benefits.

 Using an EOR can offer several benefits to companies looking to expand their workforce in Ghana.
 It can save time and resources, allowing companies to focus on their core business activities.